Part 12: Introduction to Radar

 1. Select the System Noise Temperature sub-tab.

-3. Select Compute in the Antenna Noise section.
+3. Select the Compute option in the Antenna Noise frame.

 7. Save () your scenario.